Jadeveon Clowney

-Jadeveon Davarus Clowney (/dʒəˈdɛviɒn/ jə-DEV-ee-on; born February 14, 1993) is an American football defensive end who is a free agent.
-He played college football at South Carolina, where he won the Ted Hendricks Award, and was selected first overall by the Houston Texans in the 2014 NFL Draft.
-Clowney was a member of the Texans for five seasons, earning three consecutive Pro Bowl selections during his final years with the team.
-Following his departure from Houston, he played with the Seattle Seahawks and Tennessee Titans before joining the Browns in 2021.
+Jadeveon Davarus Clowney (/dʒəˈdɛviɒn/ jə-DEV-ee-on; born February 14, 1993) is an American professional football defensive end for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the South Carolina Gamecocks, winning the Ted Hendricks Award in 2012.
+Clowney was selected first overall in the 2014 NFL draft by the Houston Texans, where he spent five seasons.
+During his final three seasons with the Texans, Clowney received three consecutive Pro Bowl selections and one second-team All-Pro selection.
+Following his departure from Houston, he played with the Seattle Seahawks, Tennessee Titans, Cleveland Browns, Baltimore Ravens, and Carolina Panthers before joining the Cowboys in 2025.